Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 - Go around the group again: each of you picks a [[history]] option for every other hunter on the team.
 - Keeping your selected [[history]] options in mind, tidy up the team concept and work out your backstory.
 - Go on to the things you do [[every game]] (see below)
-- At the [[end of the first session]], review your hunter’s playbook and decide if any of the options you picked didn’t match your vision of what the character would be like.
+- At the [[At the End of Each Session]], review your hunter’s playbook and decide if any of the options you picked didn’t match your vision of what the character would be like.
 If you need to make some changes, go ahead and do it.

 [[Every Game]]